Burkina FasoOfficial Name: Burkina Faso

 Do not purchase counterfeit and pirated goods such as CDs, DVDs, or computer software even if they are widely available.
-Not only are the bootlegs illegal in the United States, but if purchased, you may also be breaking local law.
+Not only are the bootlegs illegal in the United States, but purchasing them may also be a violation of local law.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can:

 - Replace a stolen passport.

 - Help you find appropriate medical care if you are the victim of violent crimes such as assault or rape.